Human Foods That are Good for Dogs

 Below is a list that I have compiled after doing much research.
 I recommended always doing your own research and consulting your dog's veterinarian before adding new foods or drastically changing their diet.
 Some dogs are extremely sensitive to even the slightest variation to their diet; while others will not have any problems at all.

-When giving treats to your dog it's a good idea to never feed more than five to ten percent of your pet's diet with these treats.
+When giving treats to your pet it's a good idea to never feed more than five to ten percent of your pet's diet with these treats.
 A balanced and nutrient rich diet filled with vet recommended quality dog food along with these healthy treats will ensure an active and healthy life for your pet.

-Meats and Proteins for Dogs:
+Meats and Proteins for Dogs

 - Wild game: There is a huge variety of wild game that you can feed your dog.
-Your region will greatly influence what you have available to you, however dogs can eat anything from large prey such as elk, caribou, and deer to the smallest of rodents including squirrels and mice.
+Your region will greatly influence what you have readily available to you, however dogs can eat anything from large prey such as elk, caribou, and deer to the smallest of rodents including squirrels and mice.
 They can also eat prey such as pheasant, chicken, turkey, and quail.
 This is by no means an all inclusive list, but rather gives you a general idea of what you can feed to your dog.

-* If you don't know where your wild game is coming from it is important to double check for shot as lead can cause major issues for your dog including but not limited to lead poisoning.
+If you don't know where your wild game is coming from it is important to double check for shot (bullets), as lead can cause major issues for your dog including but not limited to lead poisoning.
 It is also recommended to freeze your wild game for at least a month to kill any possible parasites.
 If you know where your meat is coming from however, freezing is not always necessary.
 Not all diseases are going to die off by freezing, so if you suspect chronic wasting disease for example you are going to want to throw out the meat, as this disease can not be killed by freezing or any cooking processes.

 Roasted or cooked cashews are also good on occasion, be sure to buy the unsalted kind.
 Cashews are a fatty nut and should be given in moderation, as large portions can cause issues for your dog's stomach.
 Like cashews, almonds and pistachios are highly fatty and should not be given to your dog in large amounts.
 A piece here or there will be okay, but they should not be given every day and not in handful size portions.

-Vegetables for Dogs:
+Vegetables for Dogs

 Most dogs cannot digest raw vegetables and will benefit greatly from veggies that are cooked and pureed or chopped.
-As with fruit vegetables should not make up more than 10 to 25 percent of their daily diet.
+As with fruit, vegetables should not make up more than 10 to 25 percent of their daily diet.

 - Green Beans